 Valerie Stull is researching the potential for in-home mealworm farming to sustainably improve food security and health in rural Zambia.
 She will use her mini-grant to collect baseline data on the potential for rural women’s cooperatives to raise and sell mealworms to boost protein intake and household income.
 Valerie is working on her PhD with the Nelson Institute.

 Urban Sprawl and Agricultural Lands: Measuring Consumer Preferences for Varying Types of Open Space

-Student researcher: Michael Bell, Community and Environmental Sociology
+Faculty Advisor: Michael Bell, Community and Environmental Sociology

 Phillip Warsaw is researching the value U.S. households place on various kinds of open space, including single home parcels, shared open space, forest preserves and agricultural land.
 His work will inform Smart Growth policy development and farmland preservation efforts.
 Phillip is pursuing a PhD in Economics and a Master’s in Agroecology.